 At least someone’s having a good time in this pandemic!
 Whilst most businesses have been hit hard by coronavirus – with countless shops and restaurants closing – a few have thrived.
-Novacyt (LSE:NCYT) is a biotech company currently producing testing kits to the UK government.
+Novacyt (LSE:NCYT) is a biotech company currently producing testing kits for the UK government.
 As of the end of 2019, the Novacyt share price was 12p.
 But since rising over 2,500% to almost 500p, the shares are trading around 340p at the time of writing.
 It seems the company has had new life breathed into it by the huge contracts the pandemic has provided, signing an agreement with some big names in the biotech sector.
 But does the stock have enough long-term investment merits to warrant investing your cash in?

 Putting the Novacyt share price under the microscope